 Columbia Fireflies Game Notes vs Charleston

-The Columbia Fireflies begin a series with the first-place Charleston RiverDogs today at 7 pm at Segra Park.
-RHP Cruz Noriega (3-1, 4.21 ERA) gets the nod for Columbia.
-Charleston will send RHP Taj Bradley (5-3, 2.50 ERA).
+Tonight the Fireflies continue their series with the Charleston RiverDogs at 7:05 pm at Segra Park.
+RHP Matt Stil (2-1, 5.87 ERA) toes the rubber for Columbia, while Charleston opts to use lefty Ian Seymour (0-0, 0.00 ERA).

-Tonight is a Miller Lite $2 Tuesday at Segra Park.
-All hot dogs, popcorn, fountain sodas and 12 oz cans of Miller Lite will be just $2 at the game tonight.
+Tonight is Trash the Poop Wag-Along Wednesday, where fans who purchase a berm ticket may bring their leashed and rabies vaccinated dog with them to the ballpark.
+It's also White Claw Wednesday.
+White Claws will be available for $5 at Segra Park tonight.

 ---

-LATE RALLY CUT SHORT IN 3-1 SERIES FINALE LOSS: The Columbia Fireflies put together a rally in the seventh for a second consecutive night, but this one fell short as the Fireflies left the tying run on the base paths in a 3-1 loss to Augusta Sunday evening at SRP Park.
-Augusta (24-29) grabbed the lead early, scratching a pair of runs in the second off Adrian Alcantara (L, 2-4).
-Ricardo Rodriguez singled to plate Stephen Paolini and then a Tyler Tolbert error allowed Rodriguez to come around and score later in the inning.
-The GreenJackets added a run in the third off Landon Stephens fifth homer of the season.
-Columbia (27-23) got a strong outing from Luis De Avila in the pen.
-The lefty spun four innings and fanned half a dozen batters while allowing just a single walk and one hit to keep Augusta at bay.
+FIREFLIES UNSEATED BY FIVE-RUN SIXTH FROM RIVERDOGS: The Fireflies went to the bullpen and saw five runs come across in the first inning of relief work in a 6-3 loss to the Charleston RiverDogs Tuesday night at Segra Park.
+After Cruz Noriega offered five one-run innings with a career-high seven strikeouts for Columbia (27-24), Chase Wallace (BS, 3; L, 0-2) entered the game in the sixth.
+The righty allowed four of the first five RiverDogs (37-16) hitters to reach base safely.
+Abiezel Ramirez capped the frame off with a three-run homer to put Charleston up 6-1.

-CHASING HISTORY: Sunday, Tyler Tolbert stole his 27th base of the season, which is good for the second most in the Low-A East League this season.
+CHASING HISTORY: Last night, Tyler Tolbert stole his 28th base of the season, which is good for the second most in the Low-A East League this season.
 He trails Jayce Easley of the Down East Wood Ducks, who has 30 stolen bases this season.
-While chasing the top dogs of the Low-A East League, Tolbert is also on the verge of making Fireflies history.
-He's second overall on the Columbia leaderboard.
-He's chasing Jacob Zanon, who stole 28 bags in 2017.
+While chasing the top dogs of the Low-A East League, Tolbert has tied the Fireflies single-season steals record that Jacob Zanon set in 2017.
+Zanon played in 50 games for the Fireflies during the 2017 campaign en route to 28 steals in 31 attempts.
+Tolbert has been perfect in 2021 so far, with 28 steals and 0 caught stealing.

+BLASTING STANDARDS: Outfielder Juan Carlos Negret has only 26 hits in 43 games this year, but when the slugger makes contact with the ball, he makes it count.
+Of those 26 hits, 15 are for extra bases, including a team-high 11 homers.
+His 11 blasts are good for second-most in the Low-A East League, trailing only Joe Gray Jr. who has 12.
+Negret has been swinging out of his shoes since June 1, he has nine of his 11 homers in the last 36 calendar days, which is tied for the most in all Low-A baseball.
+If that weren't enough, he finds himself just a pair of homers shy of Brandon Brosher, Matt Winaker and Dash Winningham, who all hit 13 homers for Columbia in 2017, for most homeruns for a Fireflies player in a single season.
+Winningham is the Fireflies all-time homer leader, he hit 25 blasts in the 2016 and 2017 campaigns for the Fireflies.

+GOING STREAKING: Shortstop Maikel Garcia is currently riding a six-game hitting streak, the 12th streak of six-or-more games for a Fireflies hitter this season.
+He has three of those marks already.

 BOUNCE BACK WITH DE AVILA: Fireflies reliever Luis De Avila had by far his best outing of the season July 4.
 The southpaw worked four scoreless frames, while punching out half a dozen hitters.
 His ERA dropped from 7.84-to-6.57 during the game, and it helped him to rebound from a June where he held an 8.31 ERA across five outings.